Overview

 Agents Acting on Behalf of New York’s H-2A Employers

 The agents/attorneys listed are those that New York’s H-2A employers currently hire to complete H-2A related paperwork, recruit workers from foreign countries, and provide general assistance in the H-2A process.
-New York’s FLCU is not allowed to endorse any one representative over any others.
-This list of agents may be provided to employers who would like to utilize the services of these individuals.
+New York’s FLCU is not allowed to endorse any one representative over others.
+This list of agents may be provided to employers who would like to consider utilizing the services of these individuals.

 H-2A Recruitment & Termination Tools